RobotFramework-Italia/http-api-testing-workshop/README.md

 - how to use pabot and RequestsLibrary to execute many requests in parallel We will use the new 0.8 pre-release version and we will talk about the development roadmap.

+## What you need
+- git
+- PyCharm IDE
+- Python

 ## How to setup a basic API testing/rpa project using the RequestsLibrary